 If I could go back in time, I would give myself these tips and pieces of advice:

-• Know what you want to get out of it early on-- I remember saying, I want to sail around the world, and I still do, but it was unrealistic to think I would do that on my first boat.
+- Know what you want to get out of it early on-- I remember saying, I want to sail around the world, and I still do, but it was unrealistic to think I would do that on my first boat.
 Remember there is so much to learn about sailing: electrical, provisioning, plumbing, engines, and the list goes on.
-I am grateful my project boat is the best teacher.
+I am grateful my project boat has been the best teacher.

 You see, boat life is similar to how “normal” people live but with weird words like bilge, boom, head, and helm.
 It’s also pretty cool to live life like a honu (Hawaiian word for turtle) and take your home with you to other places.